naemon/naemon-core/.vscode/README.md

 ## Naemon configuration files
 Just in case you want to provide your own `naemon.cfg` or any other configuration file just copy the files to `build/etc/naemon/`

+## Known issues
+If you get an error message like `Configured debug type 'cppdbg' is not supported` please make sure you have the [C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) for VS Code installed and enabled.